Sliding Barn Doors vs Swinging Barn Doors

 Swinging barn doors are designed to give the same look as sliding barn doors but easier to install and operate.
 Swinging barn doors install into the current door opening.
 Swinging barn doors are available in many height options.
 Swinging barn style doors require minumum hardware and nothing mounted above the door jamb.
 Swinging barn doors include double action hinges (hold open and non-hold open available), so the doors automatically return to center, no sliding required.
 Swinging barn doors mount to the current door jamb or opening so no additional wall space is required.
 Swinging barn doors are available in the popular barn style door designs.

 Swinging barn style doors use the existing opening, and don't require extra spacing for sliding the barn door(s).
 Swinging Barn Doors can be made a single or double set of barn doors.
+These hinged barn doors can be a perfect option for installing some barn doors to your home.
+These stylish doors will add some vintage farmhouse charm.

 See all our sliding and swinging barn style doors here.